ar-mac/react_optimalization_examples/README.md

 ![alt text](/public/unoptimized.png)
 ----

-List extracted to memoized component but props are recreated on every render
+List extracted to memoized component but props are recreated on every render:

 __~8ms/render__